ngisedsysle/A-Eye/README.md

 ```bash
 git clone https://github.com/GuilhemROLLAND/A-Eye.git #clone the repository
 ```
-If the board isn't connected to internet, you can clone the repository locally and transfer it to the board using SSH (with winSCP or whatever you want)
+If the board isn't connected to internet, you can clone the repository locally and transfer it to the board using SSH (with winSCP or whatever you want).

 2. Then, you have to put the [dataset](https://drive.google.com/uc?export=download&id=1odGQm0w5xhjG1suTzqstuRMIkoTY4mYx) on the board.
-This must be place in floder A-Eye, root of the project.
+This must be unzip and place in folder A-Eye, root of the project.

 3. Build the embedded project.
 From your working directory :
 ```bash